Mapping Romani futures: Connected local histories and global realities

 Background information about International Roma Day (April 8):

-Some neighborhoods, organizations, and institutions have used the anniversary to showcase their heritage via concerts, exhibitions, film screenings, conferences, and media events.
-Others, including leaders and academics, have observed Roma Day with remembrance events to reflect on anti-Roma racism and progress across social, political, cultural, and economic sectors.
+Across regions, neighborhoods, organizations, and institutions use this anniversary to highlight Romani heritage through concerts, exhibitions, film screenings, conferences, and media events.
+Many leaders and scholars also observe Roma Day with commemorations that honor victims of anti-Roma racism and reflect on progress in social, political, cultural, and economic life.

 Conference overview:

-Since 2013, the annual Roma conference at Harvard has served as a forum to examine and address anti-Roma racism, including its origins, history, major underpinnings and protectors, and manifestations worldwide, especially as it relates to children and youth.
-We have aimed to improve data collection related to Roma, particularly youth and children, enhance research methods, focus on participatory action research with Roma youth, and revisit and inform the histories, policies, and practices concerning Romani people.
-Additionally, the Harvard Roma conference has actively sought to amplify and center the voices and experiences of Romani individuals and young people within global scholarship.
+Since 2013, the annual Harvard Roma Conference has provided a forum to examine and address anti-Roma racism—its origins, history, drivers, protectors, and global manifestations, with particular attention to children and youth.
+The conference has worked to strengthen data collection on Roma (especially youth and children), improve research methods, promote participatory action research with Romani youth, and critically revisit histories, policies, and practices affecting Romani communities.
+A central goal has been to amplify and center Romani voices and experiences in global scholarship.

-The conference features a keynote panel on global and regional trends and threats affecting children and youth and their futures, especially amid escalating human rights abuses, wars, extremism, climate and digital threats.
+Keynote panel on global and regional trends and threats affecting Romani children and youth, especially in the context of escalating human rights abuses, wars, extremism, and climate and digital risks.

 Agenda